St George's Day (film)

 St George's Day is a 2012 British gangster film.
 It is directed by Frank Harper and stars Harper, Craig Fairbrass, Charles Dance, Vincent Regan, Dexter Fletcher, Nick Moran and Keeley Hazell.

 Plot

 Cousins Micky Mannock (Frank Harper) and Ray Collishaw (Craig Fairbrass) run London's top firm.
 But their supremacy in the capital's gangster underworld is threatened when they lose a drug shipment belonging to the Russian Mafia.
-They plan a heist in Berlin while, if successful, could pay off their debts and set them up for life.
+They plan a heist in Berlin which, if successful, could pay off their debts and set them up for life.
 Hiding out among an English super-firm gearing up for a massive showdown as the 3 Lions play Germany on St. George's Day, their gang have just one shot at the job.
 But with the police and Russians on their trail, the last thing they need is a informant in the ranks.